Switch-modder/dvcbs-reloaded/README.md

 In a separate terminal, run `sudo ifconfig` to find your IP.

-Run `cd oskrcurrent && python3 -m http.server`
+Run `cd mounted && python3 -m http.server`

 SSH back into him and run `/anki/bin/update-engine http://computerip:8000/1.8.0.1.ota -v` (replace computerip with the actual computer's ip)